Francisco Matos Paoli: Early years

 Matos Paoli was one of nine siblings born and raised on the family farm in the town of Lares, a town which is historically known for El Grito de Lares, Puerto Rico's first rebellion for independence.

-His mother died in 1930 when he was 15 years old.
+His mother, Susana Paoli Gayá, died in 1930 when he was 15 years old.
 The death of his mother compelled him to write his first collection of poems, titled Signario de Lágrimas, which was published in 1931.

 Matos Paoli received his primary and secondary education in his hometown.
 In high school he dedicated most of his time to reading classical literature.
 It was during his youth that he met Pedro Albizu Campos and became inspired to join the Puerto Rican Nationalist Party in its struggle for Puerto Rico's independence.

 In 1933, Matos Paoli met fourteen-year-old Lolita Lebrón, during the celebration of her baptism into the Catholic faith.
-Soon, Matos Paoli became Lebron's first boy friend and they would often write letters to each other where they exchanged the poetry that they wrote.
+Soon, Matos Paoli became Lebron's first boyfriend and they would often write letters to each other where they exchanged the poetry that they wrote.
 Matos Paolí's family opposed their relationship because they considered Lebrón a jíbara (peasant).
 Her father also opposed this relationship and ordered her to stop writing to Paoli.
 However, they both continued to write to each other until he moved to San Juan to continue his education.